Simple Lifelong Learning Machines: Introduction

 \section{Introduction}

-Learning is the process by which an intelligent system improves performance on a given task by leveraging data~\cite{mitchell1999machine}.
-In biological learning, learning is lifelong, with agents continually building on past knowledge and experiences, improving on many tasks given data associated with any task.
-For example, learning a second language often improves performance in an individual's native language~\cite{Zhao2016-vo}.
-In classical machine learning, the system often starts with essentially zero knowledge, a ``tabula rasa'', and is optimized for a single task~\cite{Vapnik1971-um,Valiant1984-dx}.
-While it is relatively easy to \textit{simultaneously} optimize for multiple tasks (multi-task learning)~\cite{caruana1997multitask}, it has proven much more difficult to \textit{sequentially} optimize for multiple tasks~\cite{thrun1996learning, Thrun2012-sj}.
-Specifically, classical machine learning systems, and natural extensions thereof, exhibit ``catastrophic forgetting'' when trained sequentially, meaning their performance on the prior tasks drops precipitously upon training on new tasks~\cite{mccloskey1989catastrophic,mcclelland1995there}.
-This is in contrast to many biological learning settings, such as the second language learning setting mentioned above.
+\IEEEPARstart{L}{earning} is a process by which an intelligent system improves performance on a given task by leveraging data~\citep{mitchell1999machine}.
+In classical machine learning, the system is often optimized for a single task~\citep{Vapnik1971-um,Valiant1984-dx}.
+While it is relatively easy to \textit{simultaneously} optimize for multiple tasks (multi-task learning)~\citep{caruana1997multitask}, it has proven much more difficult to \textit{sequentially} optimize for multiple tasks~\citep{thrun1996learning, Thrun2012-sj}.
+Specifically, classical machine learning systems, and natural extensions thereof, exhibit ``catastrophic forgetting'' when trained sequentially, meaning their performance on the prior tasks drops precipitously upon training on new tasks~\citep{mccloskey1989catastrophic,mcclelland1995there, doan2021theoretical}.
+However, learning could be lifelong, with agents continually building on past knowledge and experiences, improving on many tasks given data associated with any task.
+For example, in humans, learning a second language often improves performance in an individual's native language~\citep{Zhao2016-vo}.

-In the past 30 years, a number of sequential task learning algorithms have attempted to overcome catastrophic forgetting.
-These approaches naturally fall into one of two camps.
-In one, the algorithm has fixed resources, and so must reallocate resources (essentially compressing representations) in order to incorporate new knowledge~\cite{kirkpatrick2017overcoming,zenke2017continual,li2017learning,schwarz2018progress,Finn2019-yv}.
-Biologically, this corresponds to adulthood, where brains have a nearly fixed or decreasing number of cells and synapses.
-In the other, the algorithm adds (or builds) resources as new data arrive~\cite{Ruvolo2013-hk, rusu2016progressive,Lee2019-eg}.
-Biologically, this corresponds to development, where brains grow by adding cells, synapses, etc.

-Approaches from both camps demonstrate some degree of continual (or lifelong) learning~\cite{parisi2019continual}.
-In particular, they can sometimes learn new tasks while not catastrophically forgetting old tasks.
-However, as we will show, many state of the art lifelong learning algorithms are unable to transfer knowledge forward, and none are able to transfer knowledge backward with small sample sizes where it is particularly important.
-This inability to omnidirectionally transfer has been identified as one of the key obstacles limiting the capabilities of artificial intelligence~\cite{Pearl2019-bp,Marcus2019-dj}.

-We present an approach to lifelong learning called ``omnidirectional learning''.
-Omnidirectional learning algorithms build on the ideas introduced in Progressive Neural Networks (\ProgNN)~\cite{rusu2016progressive}, in which new tasks yield additional representational capacity.
-However, although \ProgNN's are able to transfer forwards, they fail to transfer backwards.
-Moreover, as we will show, \ProgNN\ requires quadratic space and time complexity in sample size.
-Our key innovation is the introduction of representation ensembling which enables omnidirectional transfer via an ``omni-voter'' layer, reducing computational time and space from quadratic to quasilinear (i.e., linear up to polylog terms).